happy earth day corgi sapling recycle activities

 2. Earth Day Poetry and Writing Activities

 This Earth Day activity for students is great for any grade level!
-Students are assigned several creative environment-themed writing activities, including: creating anagram poems, creating a haiku, and writing about ways to help the Earth.
+Students are assigned several environment-themed writing activities, including creating anagram poems, creating a haiku, and writing about ways to help the Earth.

-Creative writing is just as important as research or opinion writing in students’ ELA development – through writing creatively, they are able to implement rhetorical or figurative devices, explore a variety of writing structures, connect multiple ideas on their own, and understand fiction from a new perspective.
-This activity allows them to explore their own unique vocabulary, thoughts, and ideas while discussing the integral issue of protecting the planet!
+Creative writing is just as important as research or opinion writing in students’ ELA education—through writing creatively, they are able to implement rhetorical or figurative devices, explore a variety of writing structures, connect multiple ideas on their own, and understand fiction from a new perspective.
+Writing poetry also helps them learn rhyme, figurative language, and other literary tools.
+This activity pack encourages them to explore their own unique vocabulary, thoughts, and ideas while discussing the integral issue of protecting the planet!

 Created and made available for free download by Create-Abilities.